Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Constructing the fractional Brownian motion

-The following theorems show the convergence of the series in mean square and almost surely uniformly.
-Let $N \in \mathbb{N}^{*}$.
-In what follows, we denote by $B^{N}$ the truncated series of $B$ that is given by
+The next two theorems show the convergence of the above series in mean square error and almost surely uniformly.
+Let $N \geq 1 $ be level of truncation.
+In what follows, we denote by $B^{N}$ the truncated series of $B$ and that is given by

-\begin{theorem} Let $B$ be the series expansion defined in \eqref{eq:deff}. $B_{t}^{N}$ converges in mean square, and its rate of convergence is given by

-\end{theorem} \begin{proof} As we did previously, we will use the independence of the Gaussian random variables $(Z_{k})_{k\in\mathbb{Z}}$.
-It is straightforward that $\forall$ t $\in[0,T]$